 P0174 BMW: “System Too Lean (A/F Lean, Bank2)”

 What Do P0171 and P0174 Mean?

 The code P0171 is telling you the air to fuel ratio in your engine is off.
 The ideal ratio for a combustion engine is 14.7:1 (14.7 parts air to each 1 part fuel).
-When the ratio of air to fuel is higher than this, it’s called a “lean” mixture.
+When the air ratio to fuel is higher than this, it’s called a “lean” mixture.